Communities

 Would a line of smoke constitute a connected stream or must it be literally liquid, or could it be something which looks like it flows?
 Would steam which condenses on the utensil count?

-PinnyM‭ wrote 12 months ago
+PinnyM‭ wrote about 1 year ago

 A line of smoke would not be an issue since dry particles are not considered a stream.
 Condensed steam would pose a problem, see Yoreh Deah 92:8